karock5345/aqs8server/readme.md

 <h3 style="color:orange;">Version 8.3.12</h3>

 - Add new function : CRM Suppliers System.
 - Add new function : CRM Products and Services System.
+(This is better code for the future)
 - Complete Quotation System, 'Add item', 'Copy to new Quotation', 'Copy to new Invoice', 'New customer' then go back to Quotation.

 <h3 style="color:orange;">Version 8.3.11</h3>